 In figure 9 (C), indifference curve IC is concave to the origin which shows that marginal rate of substitution of commodity A for commodity B is increasing.
-It is because, to increase qql amount of commodity A, consumer is sacrificing ppl amount of commodity B. Further, to increase qlq2 amount of commodity A, consumer is reducing plp2 amount of commodity B. To increase the amount of commodity A, consumer is sacrificing more amount of commodity B i.e. ppl < plp2.
+It is because, to increase qq1 amount of commodity A, consumer is sacrificing pp1 amount of commodity B. Further, to increase q1q2 amount of commodity A, consumer is reducing p1p2 amount of commodity B. To increase the amount of commodity A, consumer is sacrificing more amount of commodity B i.e. pp1 < p1p2.
 This shows that as the consumption of commodity A is increasing, its importance is also increasing which is not possible in reality.
 In figure 9 (A), indifference curve IC is convex to the origin which shows that marginal rate of substitution of commodity A for commodity B is diminishing.
-It is because, to increase qql amount of commodity A, consumer is sacrificing ppl amount of commodity B. Further, to increase qlq2 amount of commodity level of satisfaction than the combinations on the lower indifference curve.
+It is because, to increase qq1 amount of commodity A, consumer is sacrificing pp1 amount of commodity B. Further, to increase q1q2 amount of commodity combinations on the lower indifference curve.
 In figure 10, commodity A is measured on X axis and commodity B on Y axis.
-There are three combinations W, X and Y the different which lie on indifference curves ICT, ICs and ICR, respectively.
-The combination W includes OQ1 amount of commodity A and OP: amount of commodity B, X includes OQ2 amount of commodity A and OP amount of
+There are three combinations W, X and Y which lie on the different indifference curves ICT, ICS and ICR, respectively.
+The combination W includes OQ1 amount of commodity A and OP1 amount of commodity B, X includes OQ2 amount of commodity A and OP1 amount of commodity B and Y includes OQ3 amount of commodity A and OP1 amount of commodity B. All the combinations have same amount of commodity B. The combination Y has more amount of commodity A than X and combination X have more quantity of commodity A than W i.e. OQ3> OQ2> OQ1.
+Hence, Combination Y gives more satisfaction than X and X gives more satisfaction than W. So, higher the indifference curve, higher will be the level of satisfaction and vice-versa.